timabilov/refcache/README.md

 ### Logging and Debugging

-The library includes built-in logging for debugging cache operations:
+The library includes built-in logging for debugging:

 ```python
 import logging